Justice and Legal Thought

 Because laws cannot be established or evolved without a consideration of the first-order principles of ethics and justice, CPJT will challenge students to explore ethics from a social sciences and humanities perspective, and examine justice in terms of real world situations.
 They will examine societal change in its various legal contexts, be it social justice, criminal justice or preventative justice.
 As CPJT deepens students’ understanding of justice and the role of law to advance a just society, students will also be introduced to the interdisciplinary examination of legal topics, and will gain research skills and experiential activities that will prepare them for successful careers in any field.

 Students will have the opportunity to apply concepts studied in the classroom to real world situations.
 This will occur through service-learning and academic enrichment activities.
-Students will attend one field trip per semester, volunteer once a semester at a service site, participate in one simulation during CPJT 100 and regularly attend MLAW lectures and events.
+Students will attend field trips, volunteer at service sites, participate in simulations and regularly attend MLAW lectures and events.
 As students experience their fast changing modern legal environment, they will gain important skills in critical thinking, argumentation, and problem solving.

 College Park could not be better located for putting legal thought into action.
 Our location exposes students to legal practice and consequences at all levels: local, state and federal.
 The proximity to Baltimore, Washington, D.C., and Annapolis provides unique opportunities and entrees into government, NGO, and non-profit sectors.
 Along with co-curricular opportunities, CPJT students will visit and network with national, state and local leaders.